ABlayzeD/rocajobs/README.md

 ### Issues:
 There are some files that remain that might be unnecessary, as well as unnecessary code.
-The system's development was terminated while things were still be implemented; some functionality is broken.
+The system's development was terminated while things were still being implemented, so some functionality is broken.
 Namely:

 f) filter applicants